ringo/ringojs.org/site/documentation/jsgi_servlet_lifecycle.md

-# JSGI and servlet lifecycle in Ringo
+# JSGI and servlet lifecycle for HTTP

 The JSGI (JavaScript Gateway Interface) specification defines an interface between a HTTP web server and JavaScript-based applications.
 It has been developed by the CommonJS project and is implemented by Ringo.
 Since Ringo takes advantage of the